mahieddine-ichir/wildfly-10x/README.md

 ```

 #### The logstash config file example
-Here is a basic logstash config file for log4j input plugin
+Here is a basic logstash config file for log4j input plugin (with logstash and [elasticsearch](https://www.elastic.co/products/elasticsearch) run on localhost)
 ```
 input {
   log4j {